-- 1. The CRPM shall determine the scope of identification efforts in consultation with the SHPO or THPO, except when NAS Fallon conducts an intensive level Section 110 survey or surveys the entire area of potential effects (APE) associated with a proposed project. - 2.
-The CRPM shall also consult with the Tribes to identify properties of traditional religious and cultural significance and respectfully maintain confidentiality to the extent permissible under applicable law, including but not limited to Section 2987(g) of the Military Land Withdrawals Act of 2013, as amended by Section 2901 of the 2003 NDAA.
+- 1. The CRPM shall determine the scope of identification efforts in consultation with the SHPO, except when NAS Fallon conducts an intensive level Section 110 survey or surveys the entire area of potential effects (APE) associated with a proposed project. - 2.
+The CRPM shall also consult with the Tribes to identify properties of traditional religious and cultural significance and respectfully maintain confidentiality to the extent permissible under applicable law, including but not limited to Section 2987(g) of the

+Military Land Withdrawals Act of 2013, as amended by Section 2901 of the 2003 NDAA.
 If a Tribe identifies properties of traditional religious and cultural significance, the CRPM shall follow Stipulation III.E.

-3. If the SHPO or THPO and/or Tribes do not respond to NAS Fallon's request for comment concerning identification of properties of traditional religious and cultural significance within fifteen (15) calendar days, NAS Fallon may assume concurrence and proceed with the identification effort.

-4. Surveys which identify areas with no cultural resources shall be defined as negative resource surveys.

-a.
-When an inventory survey indicates that no cultural resources are located within a project APE, the CRPM will document this finding on the NAS Fallon Negative Reports Form and can proceed with the undertaking without SHPO consultation.

-b.
-When there are severe time constraints and urgency for project completion, the CRPM may complete the NAS Fallon Negative Reports Form for those portions of projects where no cultural resources have been identified, to allow construction to proceed in those areas while technical reports and SHPO or THPO review are still in progress for other areas.

-5. Recognizing that buildings, structures, objects, sites and districts often hold traditional cultural significance for people from all cultures and ethnic backgrounds, the CRPM shall involve the and community at large in the identification of potential Traditional Cultural Places (TCPs), in accordance with the most current version of National Park Service (NPS) Bulletin 38.
-Due to their unique nature, TCP determinations shall be handled on a case by case basis, seeking to respect the desires of those affected while supporting the mission of NAS Fallon.
+- 3. If the SHPO, does not respond to NAS Fallon's request for comment concerning identification of properties of traditional religious and cultural significance within fifteen (15) calendar days, NAS Fallon may assume concurrence and proceed with the identification effort. - 4.
+Surveys which identify areas with no cultural resources shall be defined as negative resource surveys. - a.
+When an inventory survey indicates that no cultural resources are located within a project APE, the CRPM will document this finding on the NAS Fallon Negative Reports Form and can proceed with the undertaking without consulting the SHPO. - b.
+When there are severe time constraints and urgency for project completion, the CRPM may complete the NAS Fallon Negative Reports Form for the portion(s) of the project APE where no cultural resources have been identified, to allow construction to proceed in those areas while technical reports and SHPO or Tribe review are still in progress for other areas.
+Any cultural resources identified during construction will be addressed under Stipulation VII. - 5.
+Recognizing that buildings, structures, objects, sites and districts often hold traditional cultural significance for people from all cultures and ethnic backgrounds, the CRPM shall involve the community at large in the identification of potential Traditional Cultural Places (TCPs), in accordance with the most current version of National Park Service (NPS) Bulletin 38.
+Due to their unique nature, TCP determinations shall be handled on a case-by-case basis, seeking to respect the desires of those affected while supporting the mission of NAS Fallon.